maticnetwork/whitepaper/README.md

 12. Ceremony

   - The Matic Network has the same level of security as Ethereum until the latest checkpoint.
 But after the latest checkpoint, some blocks will not be as robust in terms of security as Ethereum.
-Now, if a Byzantine party controls 51% of dPoS Delegates by locking a large amount of collateral, he can cancel his specific deposit transaction to deceive centralized exchanges (e.g. updating 10~20 confirmations).
+Now, if a Byzantine party controls 51% of Block Producers by locking a large amount of collateral, he can cancel his specific deposit transaction to deceive centralized exchanges (e.g. updating 10~20 confirmations).

   - The Matic Network is able to detect withholding, censorship, or any fraudulent activity via checkpoint voting.
-These voters are independent from Byzantine Delegates party.
+These voters are independent of the byzantine Block Producers.

-  -Byzantine Delegates are slashed and removed, while their staked funds are redistributed to community.
+  -Byzantine Block Producer are slashed and removed, while their staked funds are redistributed to the community.

-  - In order to make ceremony smooth, online Delegates must be queued in the event that multiple Byzantine delegates have to be removed.
+  - In order to make the ceremony smooth, online Block Producers must be queued in the event that multiple Byzantine Block Producers have to be removed.

   - The frequency of ceremony could be mitigated through fast restarts, fraudulent record recovery, and collateral/stake slashing.
 Furthermore, once the Matic Network gains popularity, security of Matic chain is going to be robust as well.